 The book, “What Do Women Want?
 Adventures in the Science of Female Desire” by Daniel Bergner is moving up the charts.
-The title and reviews like this from The Atlantic, “…Shatters many of our most cherished myths about desire” got me thinking about what the new clients you want desire.
+The title and reviews like this from The Atlantic, “…Shatters many of our most cherished myths about desire” got me thinking about what the new clients you want desire from an agency.
+Understanding this can help small agencies win big clients.

-If you want to really grow your small agency then you have to think big.
-What do the big clients want to see from smaller agencies and can your agency deliver it?
+So… What do the big clients want to see from smaller agencies and is your agency set up to deliver it?

 Maureen Morrison’s AdvertisingAge article, “How a Small Agency Can land A Big Client Like Mondelez” sheds some light on this universal question.
 The article is an interview with Mondelez International’s agency scout Deb Giampoli.
 Deb shares her tips on the do’s and dont’s of how to get her attention.